-What makes Whataburger so great?
-Good quality ingredients and the fact that what should be hot is served hot.
-I know, its a minor quibble, but I really like hot french fries and a burger that doesn’t have that feeling that parts of it were prepared long before I ordered it.
+What makes a Whataburger restaurant so great?
+Good quality ingredients and the fact that what should be hot is always served hot.
+It’s not a minor quibble when a burger has that feeling that parts of it were pre-prepared a long time before I ordered it, and French fries are not served hot.
+When I moved out of Texas for a few months, I wanted a couple of things, breakfast tacos and Whataburger.

 Now let’s get cooking.